-Complex appears as a consequence of difficult relations between a daughter and a father in a childhood, or it might also be provoked by childhood brought up in the absence of a father.
-The lack of father`s love that this girl did not obtain at childhood she tries to find it at the men of the senior age and, therefore, compensate her psychological crave.
+Complex appears as a consequence of difficult relations between a daughter and a father in a childhood, or it might also be provoked by fatherless childhood.
+A girl makes up for the lack of father`s love with the men of senior age and.

-The complex is usually attributed to the teen girls, however, it is also frequent at the adult women (20-30 ages) and it is demonstrated as following:
+The complex is usually attributed to the teen girls, however, it is also frequent at the adult women, which is demonstrated as following:

 • Adoration of a man, who could probably be her father;